mfms-ncsu/Matroid-Parity/README.md

 To compile with `fpc`, use the `-Miso` option.

+** CAUTION **
+*There appears to be a bug.
+More information is in the Counterexample subdirectory.
+The relevant input is counterexample.txt.*

 Input to the parity program (from stdin) takes the following format:
 (edges come in pairs, so edge 2k-1 and 2k form a pair)
 ```